ipfs/ipfs-docs/docs/how-to/websites-on-ipfs/link-a-domain.md

 In a few minutes, you'll be able to go to `Your_Domain.eth/` and view your website.
 Note the trailing slash `/`.
 Because `.eth` is not a registered DNS top-level domain, it is normally inaccessible through regular browsers.

-[Eth.link](https://eth.link/) provides a way for any browser to access your website.
-Just append `.link` to your domain.
-For example, `Your_Domain.eth.link`.
+[Eth.limo](https://eth.limo/) provides a way for any browser to access your website.
+Just append `.limo` to your domain.
+For example, `Your_Domain.eth.limo`.
 There are no additional steps required for this.

 ## Handshake